 A biopsy with a needle (called fine needle aspiration or FNA) may be performed based on physical exam and ultrasound, or radiographic findings.
 In some patients, a biopsy may show a cancer, and surgery will be recommended.
 In others, biopsies may be indeterminate, and a cancer diagnosis is confirmed only after surgical removal.
 At times, a genetic analysis may be added to the biopsy, to help further clarify the risk of cancer and guide treatment decision-making.

-Follicular—This type of thyroid cancer is treated similarly to papillary carcinoma, with thyroid surgery and, in selected cases, radioactive iodine.
+- Follicular — This type of thyroid cancer is treated similarly to papillary carcinoma, with surgery and, in selected cases, radioactive iodine.

-Medullary—Treatment for medullary thyroid cancer is primarily surgical.
+- Medullary — Treatment for this thyroid cancer is primarily surgical.
 If the cancer is found to be inherited then family members of the patient may need genetic screening testing.

 What Questions Should I Ask My Doctor?